drug-design/course/docs/chapters/protein-structure.md

 #### Fold Diversity

-From the enormous variability in amino acid sequences found in proteins, one might expect a great diversity of folds, but X-ray crystallography has demonstrated that this is not the case.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/fold-diversity-b9cca9e9'><i class='fa fa-play' aria-hidden='true'></i></button>From the enormous variability in amino acid sequences found in proteins, one might expect a great diversity of folds, but X-ray crystallography has demonstrated that this is not the case.
 The tertiary structures of proteins tend to be conserved with frequent occurrences of similar patterns.
 Many proteins have the same or similar fold, even if there is no obvious evolutionary relation between them.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer